Notes on Martyrdom

 What gives some people the strength — the conviction — to never admit to a wrong they did not commit while others break down more easily?
 This is the subject of Pascal Laugier’s French horror film Martyrs.

-The first thing that drew me to the film was that my cousin said many consider it to be the most horrifically gory movie ever.
-(I was in a horror movie–phase during that time as well.)
-However, what really stood out to me was the cover:
+Hearing from my cousin that many considered the film to be the most horrifically gory movie ever drew me to it since I was in a horror movie–phase at the time.
+But what really stood out to me was the cover:

 There is something about the cover — something hard to describe — something emotive — something special — two people huddled together in the face of something sinister and unknown…

-Whatever the case, it drew me in as did the first scene in the movie — an extremely disturbing scene of a young girl who’s been severely physically abused running for her life.
+Whatever the case, it drew me in as did the first scene in the movie — an extremely disturbing scene of a young girl who has endured severe physical abuse running for her life.

 Within the first segments of the movie, I already noticed many apt directorial choices by Laugier.
 The eerie clip of two girls playing outside is one; it sets the tone.
 The creature which first only appears in black is another.
 The next time one sees it, it’s in the kitchen, but there is only a flash of it.
 Laugier doesn’t show too much of it in the beginning.
 Eventually, Lucie, the young girl from the first scene who is now a teenager, takes revenge on the family she suspects tortured her — a seemingly normal family.